 Directors and line managers will ensure that they and their staff operate within this policy and arrangements, and that all reasonable and practical steps are taken to avoid discrimination.

-Each manager will ensure that all their staff are aware of the policy and the arrangements, and the reasons for the policy, grievances concerning discrimination are dealt with properly, fairly and as quickly as possible and proper records are maintained.
+Each manager will ensure that all their staff are aware of the policy and the arrangements, and the reasons for the policy, and that grievances concerning discrimination are dealt with properly, fairly and as quickly as possible and that proper records are maintained.